Ma-Marcinowski/Verificational-Model/README.md

   * 4.3.1.
 Model architecture is the same as model v2 architecture, however:

     * Vide model v3.6.0, however, only 32 kernels of size 16, stride 1 and dilatation 2, are utilized;

-    * Insead of cosine distance, cosine similarity layer is applied;

     * Also fully connected layers are narrower.

   * 4.3.2.
 Language, libraries and framework / API: